3 Chromosomal Disorders

 This depends on the chromosomal diagnosis of the first child with Down syndrome, i.e. whether the child has trisomy 21, a translocation or mosaicism.

-The risk for a woman less than 35 years old with an infant or child with trisomy 21 having an affected infant in future pregnancies is 1 in 100 (1 percent).
+The risk for a woman younger than 35 years old with an infant or child with trisomy 21 having an affected infant in future pregnancies is 1 in 100 (1 percent).
 If the woman is 35 or more years old, the risk is related to her age and is given as slightly higher than her age-related risk.
 In future pregnancies she should be offered amniocentesis.

 If the child has a translocation involving an extra piece of chromosome 21, then the risk can vary greatly and be very high (100 percent recurrence risk in some cases), depending on the type of translocation.
 Therefore, a chromosome analysis for both parents needs to be known to be able to counsel them correctly.
 A counsellor with proper training and experience should do the counselling.